bitovi/hatchify/doc/schema/attribute-types/text.md

 ## React Rest Behavior

-Similar to the middleware, you MUST provide react rest models a string value, or `null`.
+Similar to the API, you MUST provide react rest models a string value, or `null`.
 Likewise, they will always return these values:

 ```ts
 Todo.createOne({ attributes: { notes: "this is super important" } })